 September 2005.
 The Belgian university town of Leuven will always hold a special place in my heart.
-I arrived in the autumn of 2004, feeling excited by the prospect of a fresh start.
-But while my personal life was about to unravel, Leuven itself proved so charming it would ultimately drag me through the hard times and encourage me to stay on.
-I certainly fell for Leuven, with its cobbled streets, laid-back café culture and second hand record shops.
-I spent many a memorable night here in De Oude Markt (The Old Market), Leuven’s main square.
+I arrived in the autumn of 2004 feeling excited by the prospect of a fresh start.
+And while my personal life was about to unravel, Leuven itself proved so charming I ultimately decided to stay on.
+I certainly fell for the city, with its cobbled streets, laid-back café culture and second hand record shops.
+Moreover, I spent many a memorable night here in De Oude Markt (The Old Market), Leuven’s main square.

 June 2006.
 I loved The Old Market, a pedestrianised square stuffed full of stupendous Flemish architecture.
 Known as “the world’s longest bar counter”, in the summer the place is transformed into a giant open-air pub with tables, chairs and umbrellas spilling out from all the bars.
 This shot comes the summer of 2006 when my friends Steve (C), Steve (P) and Adam came to visit from England.
 That afternoon we found a bar with a big screen showing Euro 2004 football matches.
 The perfect place to kick back and watch England’s underwhelming 2-0 win against Trinidad and Tobago.

 August 2006.
 Leuven’s Old Market Square was also home to one of Belgium’s most intimate music festivals, Marktrock.
 I was lucky enough to get a ticket for the 2006 event, which drew in some really big names.
-Pet Shop Boys, Starsailor, Iggy Pop, Stereo MCs and the hugely talented Belgian singer-songwriter Admiral Freebee performed that year.
+In fact, the lineup included Pet Shop Boys, Starsailor, Iggy Pop, Stereo MCs and the hugely talented Belgian singer-songwriter Admiral Freebee.
 Sadly, the festival has been discontinued for the foreseeable future.
-However, there is plenty of live music in The Old Market throughout the year.
+However, there is still plenty of live music in The Old Market throughout the year.

 September 2006.
 It would take you several evenings to have a drink at every Old Market bar.
 One of my favourites back in the day was Cafe Cadi 61, a classic Americana themed bar with a 1960s Cadillac theme.
 The pintjes (little beers) were an incredible 1 Euro apiece!
-Which obviously led to some epic nights out.
+Hence we had some epic nights out here.
 I’m delighted to hear that Cafe Cadi 61 is still alive and well.

 September 2006.
-Another of my Old Market haunts was Cafe de Weerelt, aka The World Cafe.
+Another cool Old Market haunt was Cafe de Weerelt, aka The World Cafe.
 Check out the walls plastered with retro world maps and a nautical theme of classical ships, sea captains and antique compasses.
-Again the 1 Euro beer policy was a major pulling point.
-Though this was admittedly too much for some people…
+Again the 1 Euro beer policy was a major pulling point, although it was admittedly too much to handle for some people…

 August 2008.
 Leuven’s biggest city square is Ladeuzeplein, a much more peaceful prospect than The Old Market.
 Dating back to the early 1800s, the incredible building in the background is Leuven University Library.
 The building only dates back to 1921, despite its seemingly Neo-renaissance style.
-The library inside was a gift from The United States after the city’s original was destroyed by the Germans during The First World War.
-I used to regularly come to Ladeuzeplein to visit Bilbo Records, Leuven’s most popular CD and Vinyl store.
+The library inside was actually a gift from The United States after the city’s original was destroyed by the Germans during The First World War.
+Most important for me back then, Ladeuzeplein was home to Bilbo Records, Leuven’s most popular CD and Vinyl store.